top of page

 Identification information: Alfalfa leafcutters belong to the subgenus Eutricharaea, a bee group also known as "small leafcutter bees".
 In the United States and Canada, this subgenus is represented by three very similar non-native species, all originating from Europe: the alfalfa leafcutter (Megachile rotundata); the apical leafcutter (Megachile apicalis); and the elegant leafcutter (Megachile concinna).
 Differentiating among these three species with the naked eye is difficult, and often impossible in the case of male bees.

 The bee at top right is a female alfalfa leafcutter.
-This bee is about 1/3" long.
-She has a stout black body banded by stripes of pale hair; long white scopal hairs on her abdomen's underside, used to carry pollen; greenish eyes; and white hair on her face along the inner edge of her compound eyes.
+This bee is about 1/3" long and has a stout black body banded by pale hairs; long white scopal hairs on the sternum (underside of the abdomen); a black head; greenish eyes; and white hairs lining the inner edges of the compound eyes.
 The last segment of the female bee's abdomen is black and unnotched.

 Male alfalfa leafcutters have the same general appearance as the females, but are somewhat smaller and lack the long white scopal hairs.
-Instead, the striped pattern on the tops of male alfalfa leafcutters' abdomens continues onto the undersides of the bees (as shown in the photo strip at right),.
+The striped pattern on the male alfalfa leafcutter's upper abdomen continues onto the underside (as shown in the photo strip here).
 This is an identifying trait of male leafcutters of the Eutricharaea subgenus.

 A female alfalfa leafcutter bee on standing on her head, on an onion blossom